-These results clarify some things for me, but they beg other questions.
-For example, some suggest that when a meaningful nexus is drawn between an offence and a sanction, e.g., when an offender makes up for a harm in a direct way to a victim, then we should think of that as a "restorative sanction" and not as "punishment."
-That argument may make sense to justice elites, but I wonder if young people can comprehend it in those terms.
-The SAJJ findings suggest that whether work is done for a victim or someone else, it is similarly viewed by over 90 percent of young people as punishment because it is work, something that takes them away from "fun things" or "spending time with my friends."
-Likewise, about 90 percent of victims said that doing work for a victim is a type of punishment.
+&lt;sup>11 For example, Walgrave (1999) suggests that when a meaningful nexus is drawn between an offence and a sanction, e.g., when an offender makes up for a harm in a direct way to a victim, we should think of it as a "restorative sanction" and not as "punishment."
+This study finds that whether work is done for a victim or someone else, it is viewed by almost all young people as punishment because it is work, something that takes them away from "fun things" or "spending time with my friends."
+Transforming the idea of a punishment into the idea of a restorative sanction may be a hard sell to adolescents.
+It may sound just as disingenuous as rehabilitation did ("we trying to help you") so many years ago.